bxb454/Neon-Racer/README.md

 Drag and tap the color sliders in order to change the vehicle's color (shown below).
 Upon changing your vehicle's color, it will automatically save.

-Once finished, you can press the `SAVE AND RETURN` button to return to the Main Menu.
+Once finished, you can press the `SAVE AND RETURN TO MENU` button to return to the Main Menu.